November 14, 2022, 4:33 pm | Read time: 16 minutes

 Hobby and professional photographers, on the other hand, choose a system camera with interchangeable lenses.
 Such digital cameras are particularly flexible and deliver the best photos in various situations.
 Whether portraits, panoramas, or macro shots: thanks to interchangeable components and accessories, the right equipment can be found for every subject.

 Digital DSLRs come with a retractable mirror and an optical viewfinder.
 This allows the photographer to view the subject directly through the lens with their own eyes, rather than on a small screen like with an electronic viewfinder.
-On the one hand, you don’t see all the settings made before the snapshot, but on the other hand, this has a positive effect on the camera’s battery: DSLRs often last longer because the optical viewfinder consumes no energy.
+On the one hand, you don’t see all the settings made before the snapshot, but on the other hand, this has a positive effect on the camera’s battery: DSLRs often run longer because the optical viewfinder doesn’t consume energy.
 Here, too, flashes and lenses can be exchanged and combined with the camera as desired.

 Exposure, Aperture, Focal Length: Key Terms Explained